 Canon EF 100mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras- This is the lens I use when I want to take pictures closer to the food.
 It takes sharp pictures, and the quality is incredible.

 SanDisk 128GB Extreme SDXC UHS-I Memory Card -you need one if you want to make videos.
 It has tones of space that you need, especially if you take pictures in RAW mode with your camera.

-– I personally use a bunch of Adobe software for my photography.
-Lightroom, Photoshop, Spark are my favorites.
+– I use a bunch of Adobe software for my photography.
+Lightroom, Photoshop, and Spark are my favorites.
 I definitely recommend them if you take lots of photos.

 Plugins are little pieces of software that help your blog in many ways.
 I do not want to get into the technical detail, but you need a few that, in my opinion, is very important to have.